rohanmahy/mimi-msgid-aad/draft-mahy-mimi-msgid-aad.md

 When the content of an MLS application message is a MIMI content message (media type `application/mimi-content`), if the `message_id` component is present inside `SafeAAD.aad_items`, it MUST contain the MIMI content Message ID calculated as described in {{Section 3.3 of !I-D.ietf-mimi-content}}.

->To the extent that other application formats or media types have a Message ID, the Message ID for an application message of that type or format MAY be conveyed in this extension.
+>To the extent that other application formats or media types have a Message ID, the Message ID for an application message of that type or format MAY be conveyed in this extension, using a message ID appropriate to the media type of the content.

 # Security Considerations

-An attacker or provider with access to a fragment of message history, and the message logs of a MIMI provider in the path of a message could potentially learn more about the participants of a particular MIMI room or the room's corresponding MLS group if it can see message ID.
+An attacker or provider with access to a fragment of message history, and the message logs of a MIMI provider in the path of a message could potentially learn more about the participants of a particular MIMI room or the room's corresponding MLS group if it can see message IDs.

 # IANA Considerations